bacover/OpenVINOInstall/VisionAcceleratorFPGA_Configure_2018R5.md

 ## 2. Set Up the Intel® Vision Accelerator Design with Intel® Arria® 10 FPGA for R5

-For the R5 release, the Intel® Distribution of OpenVINO™ toolkit introduced a new board support package (BSP) `a10_1150_sg1` for the Intel® Vision Accelerator Design with an Intel® Arria 10 FPGA, which is included into the `fpga_support_files.tgz` archive.
-To program the bitstreams for the Intel Distribution of OpenVINO toolkit R5, you need to program the BSP into the board using the USB blaster:
+For the R5 release, the Intel® Distribution of OpenVINO™ toolkit introduced a new board support package (BSP) `a10_1150_sg1` for the Intel® Vision Accelerator Design with an Intel® Arria®  10 FPGA, which is included into the `fpga_support_files.tgz` archive.
+To program the bitstreams for the Intel® Distribution of OpenVINO™ toolkit R5, you need to program the BSP into the board using the USB blaster:

-**NOTE**: These steps apply only if you update to the Intel Distribution of OpenVINO toolkit R5.
+**NOTE**: These steps apply only if you update to the Intel® Distribution of OpenVINO™ toolkit R5.
 Otherwise, you can skip them.

   * Go to the ` config` folder of the `fpga_support_files` directory where the a10_1150_sg1 is located: